zhangmozhi/iternorm/README.md

-# Improving Cross-Lingual Word Embeddings with Iterative Normalization
+# Iterative Normalization for Cross-Lingual Word Embeddings

 This repository contains implementation of the Iterative Normalization method described in the following paper: